 Take it from there and make your to-do lists.
 Get back into the routine of checking off and celebrating the wins.
 To-do lists make planning and scheduling a whole lot easier.

-If you could use some help to get the day started, you can find the Plan of Today in the Resource Library.
+If you could use some help to get the day started, and be a little bit more productive during your day, download the Questionnaire for Productivity.

 Back to good habits

 It isn’t always easy to get back to those good old habits.
 Especially after a long break, like Summer break.
 You wanna stay in the mood for a little bit longer, I get it.
 But that doesn’t help you get back to routine.